 The primary goal of paleomagnetic studies is to assess the roles of different rock types that make up the upper oceanic crust in generating marine magnetic anomalies.
 Magnetic remanence data were collected before and after progressive alternating-field or thermal demagnetization.
+Most samples have a pronounced drilling overprint, which is characterized by a steep downward direction and a radial-horizontal component that points toward the center of the core.

 Because of the strong drilling overprint and uncertainty about how completely the overprint has been removed by demagnetization, we cannot yet make strong statements based on the paleomagnetic results from Expedition 309.
 Rocks from the lower parts of Expedition 309 recovery have higher coercivities and a pronounced increase in the apparent quality of data that occurs over the interval 970-1030 mbsf.
 Because of the equatorial paleolatitude of the site, polarity remains ambiguous until absolute declinations can be obtained based on orienting pieces relative to the downhole logging images of the borehole wall.
-The component of the drilling overprint that may remain would affect inclination more than declination, so for samples for which data analysis suggests that much of the drilling overprint has been removed (e.g., Fig. F46), generally from >1000 mbsf, declination values will be reliable enough to determine polarity in oriented pieces.
+The component of the drilling overprint that may remain would affect inclination more than declination, so for samples for which data analysis suggests that much of the drilling overprint has been removed (e.g., Fig. F54), generally from >1000 mbsf, declination values will be reliable enough to determine polarity in oriented pieces.
 If the number of oriented pieces is small but the polarity pattern is clear from those pieces or from measurements of the downhole magnetic field, the declinations from the more stable unoriented samples should be adequate for orienting pieces for structural purposes once the polarity has been determined separately.

-The generally positive inclinations are not what is expected for the low paleolatitude.
+The generally positive inclinations for Expedition 309 samples are not what is expected for the low paleolatitude.
 The most obvious possibility is that a significant portion of the drilling overprint remains on nearly all of the samples.
 A potential alternative is that there is a pervasive present-field overprint.
 Another alternative, tectonic tilting, cannot be entirely discounted.
 However, any tilting must predate deposition of the ponded lava flows at the top of the section, and the nearly north-south original strike of the ridge axis does not provide a favorable orientation for changing inclination as a response to slip on ridge-parallel faults.

-Plots of the magnetic intensity against depth show a recurrent concave pattern (Fig. F47), which shows reasonable agreement with the cryptocrystalline boundaries of igneous units and subunits.
+Plots of the magnetic intensity against depth show a recurrent concave pattern (Fig. F55), which shows reasonable agreement with the cryptocrystalline boundaries of igneous units and subunits.
 Higher intensities are related to upper and lower boundaries of "cooling units," whereas lower intensity peaks occur within units.
 Although further shore-based analyses are required, these trends probably result from changes in the size and distribution of primary minerals (e.g., Petersen et al., 1979), in particular titanomagnetite.
-About 70% of the igneous units and subunits show repeated concave patterns (Fig. F47), suggesting the presence of multiple cooling units (with the observed magnetic intensity pattern) within each lithologic unit.
-Our calculations suggest that the average thickness of these cooling units is $\sim 1.0 \pm 0.5$ m (Fig. F47).
+About 70% of the igneous units and subunits drilled during Expedition 309 show repeated concave patterns (Fig. F55), suggesting the presence of multiple cooling units (with the observed magnetic intensity pattern) within each lithologic unit.
+Our calculations suggest that the average thickness of these cooling units is $\sim 1.0 \pm 0.5$ m (Fig. F55).